 the house with a power sprayer starting the last week of September through

 October is recommended to keep them from harboraging all winter in wall voids.

-Bees Bumble bees can be prevented through inspection of potential nesting areas and removal of potential harborage materials.
+Bees Bumble bees nests can be prevented through inspection for potential nesting areas and removal of potential harborage materials.
 Because bumble bees will sting when threatened, homeowners are advised not to address the infestation themselves.